 Coronavirus and COVID-19 testing FAQs

-What is the coronavirus test?
+What is the coronavirus antibody test?

-How does the coronavirus test work?
+How does the coronavirus antibody test work?

-Immunoglobulin M (IgM) provides the first line of defence during viral infections, followed by immunoglobulin G (IgG) responses for long-term immunity and immunological memory.
-Therefore, testing of COVID-19 IgM and IgG antibodies is an effective method for the rapid diagnosis of COVID-19 infection.
+It is widely accepted that Immunoglobulin M (IgM) provides the first line of defence during viral infections, followed by the generation of adaptive, high affinity Immunoglobulin G (IgG) responses for long-term immunity and immunological memory.

 - Detection of IgG antibodies indicates a later stage of infection.
-This indicates a previous COVID-19 infection, up to 6 weeks prior.

 How quickly can I get the results?

-How accurate is the coronavirus test?
+How accurate is the coronavirus antibody instant test?

 How much does a coronavirus test cost?

-How reliable is the coronavirus test?
+How reliable is the coronavirus antibody test?

 Will the coronavirus test tell me if I have a coronavirus infection?